NickSander/Mini_ex/README.md

 # Mini-ex
-A protefolio of my mini exercises
+A portfolio of my mini exercises